GitauHarrison/notes/linode/deploy_on_linode.md

 # Output

 somasoma-elearning-app
-# I can check this folder's contents by running the command cd and ls
+# I can check this folder's contents by running the commands cd and ls
 ```

 ### Create and Activate a Virtual Environment